Fireplaces provides warmth and a comforting ambiance during the colder months… but

 4. Chimney Balloons are made from Plastic!

-And isn’t there enough plastic in the world already!
+OK – we could not help ourselves… here is a fourth reasons… And isn’t there enough plastic in the world already?
 It is better to seek alternative materials that don’t harm the earth.
 If you desire a longer-lasting solution to stop draughts, pest infestation, and water leaks in your fireplace, a Chimney Draught Stopper is what you need.

 What Is A Chimney Draught Stopper?